VicRoads consults with the community on a range of projects and policies.

 A report on what you told us in the community consultation for the Annual Traffic Signal Route Review is now available on the consultation hub.

-This information will now be considered in conjunction with technical data and SmartRoads Principles to complete the signal review by the end of June 2015.
-We will notify you of the outcomes in July.
+This information will now be considered in conjunction with technical data and SmartRoads Principles to complete the signal review by mid 2015.
+We will notify you of the outcomes shortly.

 Annual traffic signal route review consultation